+Market risk in EBK will normally take the form of interest-rate risk in the bank portfolio (net interest income) which arises because of differences between fixed interest rates on assets and liabilities, in addition to the credit-spread risk which the company accepts when investing in securities (the securities portfolio).
+The company aims to maintain a low to moderate market risk.
 The company has borrowings in foreign currencies, but all significant currency risk related to borrowing is hedged through derivatives.
-Market risk in the form of interest-rate risk which arises because of differences between fixed interest rates on assets and liabilities will first be assessed in this section.
-The market risk which the companies accepts when investing in securities (the securities portfolio) will then be assessed.
-The company aims to maintain a low to moderate market risk.
 The securities portfolio must not accept unsecured currency risk, or equity and property risk.
-That part of the company's liquidity portfolio which is held in bank deposits and repo agreements is dealt with under counterparty risk.